availproject/op-evm/README.md

 ## Contributors

-OpEVM was built as a joint project by two Equilibrium Group companies, Equilibrium Labs & Eiger and Avail.
+OpEVM was built in collaboration between Avail and Equilibrium Group (Equilibrium Labs & Eiger).

 [Avail](https://www.availproject.org/) creates the base layer for future blockchains, enabling developers to build rollups and appchains with scalability, flexibility, and ease.